AdnitFlowing/revvue-coding-challenge/README.md

 # Revvue Reviews Dashboard

-A React TypeScript application for displaying and managing customer reviews with search and filtering capabilities.
+A React TypeScript application for displaying customer reviews with search and filtering capabilities.

 ## Features